Lowell High School (San Francisco): Lottery-based admissions

-On October 20, 2020, the Board of Education voted unanimously to base 2021 freshman admittance to Lowell on a random lottery, rather than academic performance.
+On October 20, 2020, the Board of Education voted unanimously to base 2021 freshman admittance to Lowell on a lottery rather than academic performance.
 Like other high schools in the district with lottery systems, priority would be given to applicants from census tracts with lower test scores, those with siblings at the school, and those who attended Willie L. Brown Jr. Middle School.
 On February 9, 2021, the Board, in a 5–2 vote, made that change to a lottery-based system permanent, citing "pervasive systemic racism" and the school's lack of diversity as reasons.
-However, in November, a county superior court judge reversed the vote to make the change permanent.
-The next month, the school board voted to extend the lottery system through 2022.
+Christine Linnenbach and Lee Cheng, attorneys and Lowell alumni (class of 1989), founded the Friends of Lowell Foundation to contest the policy.
+On March 8, Linnenbach filed a Cure and Correct letter challenging the Board of Education's adoption of lottery admissions.

+The SFUSD did not rescind the vote, and the Friends of Lowell Foundation, Lowell Alumni Association, SF Taxpayers Association, and the Asian American Legal Foundation filed a complaint in the San Francisco Superior Court alleging that the SFUSD had violated the Ralph M. Brown Act when the Board of Education adopted lottery admissions.
+The school board had voted to make lottery admissions permanent; however, in November, Judge Ethan P. Schulman granted the petition challenging lawfulness of the adoption of lottery admissions and overturned that vote.
+The next month, the school board voted to extend the lottery system for one year, through 2022.

-During the 2021-22 school year, the first in which the lottery system was in effect, nearly 25% of freshmen students reported D or F grades, compared to nearly 8% of freshmen from the previous academic year.
-Constituents who remained outraged over the change in Lowell's admissions policy triggered a recall election against three School Board Commissioners on February 15, 2022, who were ousted by voters in a landslide.
+During the 2021–22 school year, the first in which the lottery system was in effect, 24% of freshmen students reported D or F grades, compared to 8% of freshmen from the previous academic year.
+Constituents petitioned for a recall election against three School Board Commissioners on February 15, 2022, who were ousted by voters in a landslide.
 Their replacements were named by Mayor London Breed.
-On June 22, despite SFUSD Superintendent Vincent Matthews recommending an extension of the lottery system, the Board opted to restore merit-based admissions for the 2023-24 school year in a 4-3 vote.
+On June 22, despite SFUSD Superintendent Vincent Matthews recommending an extension of the lottery system, the Board opted to restore merit-based admissions for the 2023–24 school year in a 4–3 vote.